danbikle/MADlib_preso/README_results_discussion.txt

 -- ~/mlp/predict_oosd.sql
 --
 -- I use this script to predict outcomes of
--- Out of sample observations with known outcomes.
+-- out-of-sample observations with known outcomes.
 -- Then I report on the accuracy of the predictions.
 DROP TABLE oosd_predictions;
 DROP TABLE